SAIL – Student Agency in Learning

 The are several aspects to the project.
 Please find below a detailed overview of the features and benefits for our students.

-The key to personalized learning, where the teacher helps the student to set goals and develop successful learning strategies for all schoolwork.
+The key to personalised learning, where the teacher helps the student to set goals and develop successful learning strategies for all schoolwork.

 What do you want to achieve in school?
 What do you need to learn?
 In the KED Program, all school work is driven by the student’s personal goals decided together with his or her personal coach and documented in writing.